-So we have simulated the effect of the cosmological constant with this chameleon field.
+We have simulated the effect of the cosmological constant with this chameleon field.
 Considering our original motivation, we can ask: is this construction {\em natural}, that is, was it natural to obtain a very small value for the observed cosmological constant, and was it natural to have a value for $\rho_\Lambda$ so close to $\rho_{\rm matter}$ today?
 The smallness of the cosmological constant is related to the smallness of $\rho_*=R_*\a M_{\rm Pl}^4$.
 In \cite{Hinterbichler:2010wu,HNsoon,HNAWsoon} it was shown that we can obtain a potential like the desired phenomenological potential from the KKLT construction with large extra dimensions, and the required values for $R_*$ and $\a,\b,v$ are all obtained due to the $e^{ia\varrho}$ exponentials in the superpotential and the large extra dimensions.
 So in that particular case, the naturalness of the small cosmological constant would be reduced to the naturalness of large extra dimensions.
 As an example, consider eq.
 6.13 in \cite{Hinterbichler:2010wu}, which says that $\rho_*=\a R_*M_{\rm Pl}^4\sim A^2|a|^2/M_{\rm Pl}^2 e^{|a|(\sigma_*+\sigma_{\rm min})}\sim M_{\rm Pl}^4 e^{|a|(\sigma_*+\sigma_{\rm min}-2\sigma_0)}$, with $|a|\sigma=R^{-k}$ and $A$ being the constant in the superpotential below eq. (\ref{steep}).
 We see that the smallness of $\rho_*$ (or $\a$) is reduced to the fact that the large extra dimensional volume $|a|\sigma$ appears in an exponent, and so its very small variations (between $\sigma_*, \sigma_{\rm min}$ and the constant $\sigma_0$) are much amplified.
 Of course, the model there was a string theoretic model, with $g\sim {\cal O}(1)$, whereas we want $g\sim c \times 10^3$, so we can't use it directly, but we just presented it as an example of the mechanism.
 The naturalness of the large extra dimensions itself is debated, but mechanisms like the warping used by Randall-Sundrum argue to make it natural.

 As for the coincidence problem, an explanation for the fact that $\rho_\Lambda$ is close to the matter density $\rho_{\rm matter}$ today is more nuanced.
 The potential is correlated to the matter energy density, $V=V(\rho)$, but is approximately constant, at the value $d\;\rho_*$, and the fact that this is close to $\rho_{\rm matter}$ today is still somewhat coincidental.